jiesihu/ICL-SAM/README.md

 We evaluated our method in 3 different types of datasets, and the results showed that our method can greatly improve previous in-context learning model especially when the support set is small.

 ## Requirements
-Setting up the environment for I-SAM is straightforward.
 Use the following commands to create and activate the necessary environment:

 ```bash
 conda create -n persam python=3.8